ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   Note that the numbers are not written inside quotation marks.
 Once a value has been assigned to a variable, you can use the variable name to represent that value(like in algebra).
 Here, the total cost is calculated by multiplying the price of a single tile by the number of tiles the user wants.
             -   The result is then written into the page on the final two lines.
 The first two lines finds the element whose id attribute has a value of cost, and the final line replaces the content of that element with the new cost.
                 *   Note there are many ways to write content into a page, and several places you can place your script.
+*   Using a Variable to Store a String
+    -   i.e.
+        *   var username;
+            var message;
+            username = 'Molly';
+            message = 'See our upcoming range';

+            var elName = document.getElementById('name');
+            elName.textContent = username;
+            var elNote = document.getElementById('note');
+            elNote.textContent = message;
+        *   Note in the first four lines, the two variables are declared, username and message, and they are used to hold strings the users' name and a message for that user.
+The last four lines is the code to update the page.
+This code selects two elements using the values of their id attributes.
+The text in those elements is updated using the values stored in these variables.
+            -   Remember that...
+                *   text needs quotes, single or double, "" ''
+                *   quotes should be straight
+                *   quotes must match "" '' not '" "'
+                *   strings must always be written on one line